 The company says it is now "assessing the time required to complete the design changes and software updates that are being developed".

-The first 787 is currently slated for handover to Japan's All Nippon Airways in the middle of the first quarter 2011.
+The first 787 is due to be delivered to Japan's All Nippon Airways in the middle of the first quarter 2011.